mek-x/mek-x.github.io/_posts/2015-05-20-wireless_sensor_network.md

-In the future, when I will have it running, I will expand it to present collected data on some Internet site or/and connect it to global [APRS](http://en.wikipedia.org/wiki/Automatic_Packet_Reporting_System) network, since I'm also licensed ham-radio operator and also it would be fun ;).
+In the future, when I will have it running, I will expand it to present collected data on some Internet site or/and connect it to global [APRS](http://en.wikipedia.org/wiki/Automatic_Packet_Reporting_System) network, since I'm licensed ham-radio operator and also it would be fun ;).